Common

 But although these two words share the same basic meaning, each gets the idea across in a different way.
 The word insinuate, on the other hand, usually includes a sense that the idea being conveyed is unpleasant, or that it is being passed along in a sly or underhanded way (“She insinuated that I cheated”).

-READ ALSO: What are the implications of heteroscedasticity?
+READ ALSO: What is the product of greatest 4 digit number?

 Is insinuate negative?